tenintech/ad-user-management-lab/README.md

 <h3>5.
 Create Additional Domain Users</h3>

-Opened Powershell used a script to automatically Create several test users to simulate a real company environment.
+Opened Powershell and used a script to automatically create several test users to simulate a real company environment.
 Notice path of script.